11ty/11ty-website/src/docs/languages/custom.md

 #### `compileOptions.spiderJavaScriptDependencies`

-Default is `false`.
+* _Optional_: Defaults to `false`

 Enable to use Eleventy to spider and watch files `require`’d in these templates.
 This allows you to control the [Watch JavaScript Dependencies](/docs/watch-serve/#watch-javascript-dependencies) feature on a per-template language basis.
 Most template languages will want the default here and keep this feature disabled.

 #### `compileOptions.cache` for advanced control of caching

+* _Optional_: Defaults to the value of `read`

 This controls caching for the compilation step, which saves the compiled template function for reuse if another template attempts to compile with the same key (usually a file’s contents).